 Paul: “You mean the day I wrote about in the book of Acts right?”

 Believer: “Um, I guess so?
 Well, let’s see, maybe we should approach this subject matter differently.
 Do you want to see a live skit?
 They put on an excellent show at New Builders light of Grace church!”

 Believer: “Oh, I know what you may like is a sermon done in Latin!
 Father Donatella does have quite the service.”

-Believer: “Well Paul, pastor John Peach Tree Thomas, is mighty anointed!
-Why, once he made every hair on my arm stand straight up when he preached.
-On second thought… never mind, the board voted him out.”
+Believer: “Oh Paul, Pastor John Peach Tree Thomas, is mighty anointed!
+Why once he made every hair on my arm stand straight up when he preached.
+On second thought, never mind, the board voted him out.”

 Believer: “Yes Paul we have boards.
 We have to maintain order.
 There is no way this whole church thing could operate without having all the people in place.”

 Paul: “Yes, perhaps.
 I was an overseer myself, checking on the assemblies in many locations.

 Do you think they would let me speak this morning?
 I have a message I wanted to bring.
 I believe it is a word for the time at hand and one of urgent need concerning idolatry.”

 Believer: “Well, Paul they would have to go over that with the priest or pastors and have a meeting about it.
 They’d need to see if your style of preaching is a good fit for their congregation.
 Then you could read their statement of faith; you know “what they believe” and see if it goes along with what you believe.”

 Paul: “Don’t they all agree on the Torah and Yeshua the Messiah?”